public void add(E element) public E get(int index)

 }

-public interface Comparable<T> { int compareTo(T other); }
+public interface Comparable<T>

-public static <E extends Comparable<E>> E min(ArrayList<E> objects)
+}public static <E extends Comparable<E>> E min(ArrayList<E> objects)

 {